Fantasmy/project3-client/README.md

 BACKLOG (TODO after the MVP is done)
-- maps with address instead of coordinates
+- maps
 - search from day A to day B events
 - upload images
+- add the list of the bar’s own events
+- mail suggestions
 - user login, to place likes on the bars or have favorite bars
-- list the bar’s event
-- mail suggestions